 Precautions, Negative Experiences with Psychedelics, and “Spiritual Warfare”

 Not all experiences on psychedelics are pleasant or beneficial.
 All who consider psychedelics should do their research about potential risks and preparation and find experienced facilitators who can answer their questions.
 Some psychedelics are gentler than others: I recommend the San Pedro cactus (named after Saint Peter’s “keys to the kingdom of heaven” in Matthew 16:19) as a gentle and blissful introduction for first-timers, or a light dose of mushrooms.
-Psychedelics are not recommended for people with certain medical conditions, a family history of psychosis, or while taking certain medications.
-Psychedelic journeys can bring up deep traumas; thus, those who take them should be prepared to face and work through their issues or else abstain.
+Psychedelics are contraindicated for people with certain medical conditions, a family history of psychosis, or while taking certain medications.
+Psychedelic journeys can bring up deep traumas; thus, those who take them should be prepared to face and work through their problems or else abstain.
 But for the vast majority of people, psychedelics are not harmful.
 They are non-addictive and non-toxic (more accurately, anti-addictive and healing).
 Difficulties arise primarily when people take psychedelics in a poor setting, with an unprepared mindset, or without a support system to integrate the healing.

 However, psychedelics can still result in unpleasant experiences.
 Most users report that even (or especially) their “bad trips” were lifechanging.
 The majority of these experiences can be averted or shifted by working with a guide or taking psychedelics in a setting where the user has support.
 Occasionally people on psychedelics have experiences that feel dark or threatening, sometimes appearing as entities.
 These are usually manifestations of negative emotions and tendencies in the psyche that need to be worked through.
 Many learn to view their unpleasant emotions and thoughts, inside and outside of psychedelic journeys, not as enemies but as teachers and parts of themselves offering insight on how to release unhelpful patterns.